emmaneugene/emmaneugene/README.md

 - [Feed Integrator](https://github.com/emmaneugene/feed-integrator)

-- A self-hosted LLM fed on PDFs, e-books, and saved articles for personal knowledge management
+- A self-hosted LLM fed on PDFs, e-books, and saved online articles for personal knowledge management

-**Last updated**: 9-1-2024
+**Last updated**: 30-1-2024

 <!---
 emmaneugene/emmaneugene is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.